Also divided into subtopics due to excessive length:

 The warrant therefore behaves like the Classic variant with regard to the knock-out barrier and like the Unlimited Turbo warrants with regard to financing costs.

-As a result of this mix: Open Enn Turbos can generate the highest leverage, as this can be fully utilized due to the characteristics (it is not reduced by a higher or lower knock and it can theoretically continue to run without a time limit).
+The result of this mix: Open Enn Turbos can generate the highest leverage, as this can be fully utilized due to the characteristics (it is not reduced by a higher or lower knock and it can theoretically continue to run without time restriction).

 https://www.sg-zertifikate.de/knock-out-produkte